msgraphtf/terraform-provider-msgraph/docs/data-sources/user.md

 - `license_assignment_states` (Attributes List) State of license assignments for this user.
 Also indicates licenses that are directly assigned or the user has inherited through group memberships.
 Read-only.
 Returned only on $select. (see [below for nested schema](#nestedatt--license_assignment_states))
 - `mail` (String) The SMTP address for the user, for example, jeff@contoso.onmicrosoft.com.
 Changes to this property will also update the user's proxyAddresses collection to include the value as an SMTP address.
 This property can't contain accent characters.
 NOTE: We don't recommend updating this property for Azure AD B2C user profiles.
 Use the otherMails property instead.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, endsWith, and eq on null values).
 - `mail_nickname` (String) The mail alias for the user.
 This property must be specified when a user is created.
 Maximum length is 64 characters.
 Returned only on $select.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
-- `mailbox_settings` (Attributes) Settings for the primary mailbox of the signed-in user.
-You can get or update settings for sending automatic replies to incoming messages, locale and time zone.
-Returned only on $select. (see [below for nested schema](#nestedatt--mailbox_settings))
 - `mobile_phone` (String) The primary cellular telephone number for the user.
 Read-only for users synced from on-premises directory.
 Maximum length is 64 characters.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values) and $search.
 - `my_site` (String) The URL for the user's personal site.
 Returned only on $select.
 - `office_location` (String) The office location in the user's place of business.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).